DevnagriAI/devnagri_docs/guide/Dota_web.md

 ### URLs Purge

-User can use this option to purge the cache of URLs. <br>
-Limitation - 5 URLs at a time, one per line.
+Purge the cache of URLs.
+You can purge 5 URLs at a time.
+Remember to add one URL per line.

 ![purge_url](./images/DOTA_Web/CustomPurge.png)

 ### Folder/Prefix Purge

-User can use this option to purge all the URLs of mentioned folder. <br>
+Purge all the URLs of the specified folder. <br>
-Limitation - One folder at a time.

 ![purge_folder](./images/DOTA_Web/PurgeFolder.png)

 ### Domains

-User can use this option to purge all cached files of the specified domain.
+Purge all cached files of the specified domain.

 ![purge_domain](./images/DOTA_Web/PurgeDomain.png)

 ### Purge Settings

-User can use this option to purge the settings data so that changes done for the localised website gets reflected.
+Purge the settings data so that changes done for the localised website gets reflected.

 ![purge_settings](./images/DOTA_Web/PurgeSettings.png)